AndrewLabbe/HelpMicrosoft/docs/index.md

 ### About the Code
     Minimum Java 1.8 Required To run this project, clone code into a IDE and press the run button.
+    Run from DrawingPanel class.
+The main class was used to layout the logic for the program but is not used in the prototype.

 ### Developers
     CSC109 Students Andrew Labbe, Mia Troiano, and Emily Balboni worked together